 The Illinois Workers’ Compensation Commission lists the following as the leading reasons for work-related accidents and injuries in Illinois:

 3. traffic accidents

 5. exposure to dangerous substances or working conditions

 If you become aware of a hazardous situation at your place of work, report it.
 In a general sense, workplace safety is everyone’s responsibility, but employers are specifically obligated to maintain a reasonably safe and hazard-free workplace.

 Mistake #1: You Didn’t Report Your Injury Immediately

 If you do not report a job-related accident and injury immediately, your employer’s workers’ comp insurance company may assume that you weren’t actually injured or seriously injured.

 To receive worker’s compensation benefits in Illinois, you have 45 days to report a work-related injury in writing to your employer.
 Failing to satisfy that deadline disqualifies you for benefits.
 Do not wait 45 days.
 Report the accident and your injury to the employer at once.

-Prompt reporting and prompt completion of any required paperwork keeps you in compliance with the workers’ compensation rules and works to your benefit if a question about your injury or claim arises.
+Prompt reporting and prompt completion of any required paperwork keep you in compliance with the workers’ compensation rules and work to your benefit if a question about your injury or claim arises.